Adventures on the Greater Patagonian Trail / El Sendero 5 Sur

 It crosses mountains, swirls down rivers and cuts across lakes in its journey from my backdoor in Santiago, to deepest Patagonia in El Chalten.

-The GPT is fashioned by the feet and imagination of a few crazy thru hikers, and spearheaded by Jan Dudeck, a Swiss explorer who imagined most of the route by studying satellite imagery, before 5+ summers on the ground discovering what he had seen from space.
+The GPT is spearheaded by Jan Dudeck, a Swiss explorer who imagined most of the route by studying satellite imagery, before 5+ summers on the ground discovering what he had seen from space.
+Today it continues to be fashioned by the feet of only a handful of crazy thru hikers.

 If you are interested in content from the GPT trail – send me an email